nanoframework/nf-interpreter/docs/vscode-debug-instructions.md

 - debugServerPath: full path to the OpenOCD executable
 - debugServerArgs: full path to the scripts directory on the OpenOCD installation AND the appropriate .cfg files for the interface and the board.

-_Note 1: VS Code parser currently has trouble parsing and replacing the environment variable ${workspaceRoot} for certain OpenOCD commands.
+_Note 1: The VS Code parser currently has trouble parsing and replacing the environment variable ${workspaceRoot} for certain OpenOCD commands.
 For this reason we currently use full (absolute) paths to keep OpenOCD happy._

 _Note 2: Always use forward slashes in the paths above (backslashes are reserved for escaping characters), otherwise you'll receive strange and unclear errors from OpenOCD._